decaporg/decap-cms/README.md

 # Netlify CMS
+A CMS for static site generators.
+Give users a simple way to edit and add content to any site built with a static site generator.

+## Community Chat

 <a href="https://netlifycms.org/chat">
   <img alt="Join us on Slack" src="https://raw.githubusercontent.com/netlify/netlify-cms/master/website/static/img/slack.png" width="165">
 </a>

-A CMS for static site generators.
-Give users a simple way to edit and add content to any site built with a static site generator.

 ## How It Works